|

 1970s,

-but the scale of the disaster here is of course a quite different one.
+though the scale of the disaster here is, of course, quite different.

 There is little doubt that in presenting the whole thing, Emmerich is